 Abstract

-In recent years, visual representation learning has gained widespread attention in robotic imitation learning.
-However, in complex Out-of-Distribution(OOD) settings characterized by clutter and occlusion, the attention of global visual representations can be diluted or interfered, leading to degraded policy performance.
-The invariance of local representations for task-relevant objects offers a solution.
-By efficiently utilizing these local representations, training and testing data can be mapped to a more similar feature space, thereby mitigating the covariate shift problem.
-Accordingly, we propose GLUE, a global-local unified encoding framework for imitation learning based on key-patch tracking.
-GLUE selects and tracks key-patches as critical local representations by employing a text-guided mechanism.
-It features a novel fusion framework where global patch features query local patches to distill essential information, yielding fine-grained local features with low heterogeneity relative to the global context.
-This fused representation steers the robot’s visual attention toward task-relevant objects and preserves precise global context, which together align the training and testing distributions into a similar and task-informative feature space, ultimately enhancing the robustness of the imitation learning policy.
-Experiments demonstrate that GLUE achieves strong performance across diverse tasks in both simulation and realworld settings, outperforming the strongest baseline by 17.6% in simulation, 36.3% in real-world environments, and 58.3% on real-world generalization settings.
+In recent years, considerable progress has been made in visual representation learning for robotic manipulation.
+However, in complex Out-of-Distribution(OOD) settings characterized by clutter and occlusion, visual representations relying solely on global features may be interfered, leading to degraded policy performance.
+This limitation motivates the incorporation of local features for task-relevant objects.
+By leveraging their inherent invariance, visual attention can be steered toward task-critical regions across OOD settings.
+Accordingly, we propose GLUE, a global-local unified encoding framework for steering visual attention in robotic manipulation.
+GLUE selects and tracks key-patches as task-critical regions by employing a text-guided mechanism.
+It features a novel fusion framework that integrates global and local features to construct a unified visual representation.
+This fused representation maps in-domain and OOD visual observations into a similar task-informative feature space, ultimately enhancing the robustness of the imitation learning policy.
+Experiments demonstrate that GLUE achieves strong performance across diverse tasks in both simulation and real-world settings, outperforming the strongest baseline by 17.6% in simulation, 36.3% in real-world environments, and 58.3% on real-world generalization settings.